-Event Coordinator made Forbes 2017 “Most Stressful Jobs” list of 2017 and (you’re probably aware) it’s for good reason.
-Events have a lot of moving parts–everything from budget to promotion to organizing those long lines out the door.
+Event Coordinator made Forbes’ list of The Most Stressful Jobs in 2017 and (as you’re probably aware) it’s for good reason.
+Events have a lot of moving parts–everything from budget to promotion to managing those long lines out the door.

 Get in the mental game before your next event with these tried-and-true tips:

-2. Stay Organized.
+2. Stay Organized

 Take notes and lots of them, but make sure that you aren’t just writing down thought fragments.
-Note-taking is most effective when you can strain out needless information.
+Note-taking is most effective when you can filter out needless information.
 Think of your notes as detailed instructions for somebody who has no idea what’s going on in your mind.

-3. Eat Well and Hydrate.
+3. Eat Well and Hydrate

-4. Get Plenty of Rest.
+4. Get Plenty of Rest

-5. Don’t Overthink.
+5. Don’t Overthink

 Indecision can create confusion, frustration, and ultimately leave you mentally exhausted.
 Once you’ve made a decision, trust your instincts and stick to your guns.
 Of course, there are always scenarios that will force you to change things and hopefully, that happens early in the planning process.
-When making major decisions such as venue or date, find as many viable options as you can and weigh the pros vs. cons carefully.
-Then go with the best option for your situation.
+When making major decisions such as venue or date, find as many viable options as you can and weigh the pros and cons carefully.
+Then, go with the best option for your situation.

-7. Stick to What You Know.
+7. Stick to What You Know

-8. Prepare for Things to Break.
+8. Prepare for Things to Break

-9. Implement Rewards.
+9. Implement Rewards

 It’s important to be rewarded for your efforts.
 Setting goals and pre-determined rewards will help you keep motivated.
 Maybe it’s an event finale, like fireworks, a wrap-up bonfire, or staff party.
 Or maybe it’s simpler and more individual, like sleeping in the night after the event or cracking open a new book.
 If you’re working with a team, keep morale up by treating them to coffee once in awhile and giving “thank you” favors after the event.